shrh18/Big-Data-News-Recommender/README.md

 Then select any message.

-You will see something like.
+You will see something like this.

 ![alt text](resources/processed-news-topic-message-field-1.png)

 ![alt text](resources/processed-news-topic-message-field-2.png)
 ![alt text](resources/processed-news-topic-message-field-3.png)

-Run  the following command to access MongoDB container shell
+Run  the following command to access the MongoDB container shell

 ```bash
 docker exec -it mongodb mongosh
 ```

-Swith to the news recommendation database
+Switch to the news recommendation database

 ```bash
 use news_recommendation_db
 ```
-Find and count MongoDB filtered news documents
+Find and count MongoDB-filtered news documents

 ```bash
 db.filtered_news.find()